freeipa/freeipa-perftest/README.md

   --expected-result-type [time|time_unit|no_errors]
                                   Type of expected result.  [default:
                                   no_errors]
-  --expected-result INTEGER       Expected result of the test, in seconds.
+  --expected-result FLOAT         Expected result of the test, in seconds.
   --number-of-subgroups INTEGER   Number of sub groups for Groupsize test
                                   [default: 0]
   --help                          Show this message and exit.
 ```